CleverCloud/doc.clever-cloud.com/deploy/addon/cellar.md

 In Cellar, files are stored in buckets.
 When you create a Cellar addon, no bucket is created yet.

+You will need to install the s3cmd on your machine following [these recommendations](https://s3tools.org/s3cmd).
+Once s3cmd is installed, you can go to your add-on menu in the Clever Cloud console.
+Under the **Addon Dashboard**, click the *Download a pre-filled s3cfg file.* link.
+This will provide you a configuration file that you just need to add to your home on your machine.

 To create a bucket, you can use s3cmd: